How ERM adds Context to Governance, Risk, and Compliance (GRC)

 Same word, two very different outcomes because one provides your memory with context, while the other floats independently, devoid of the connections and methodology that improve our recall.

-At LogicManager, we’re often asked how Enterprise Risk Management relates to the broader category of Governance, Risk & Compliance software.
+At LogicManager, we’re often asked how Enterprise Risk Management can be used in accordance with governance, risk & compliance tools.
 Why isn’t ERM just a component of the GRC analysis, rather than the solution itself?
 The answer is that governance programs can benefit from the context that an Enterprise Risk Management methodology provides.

 The GRC Software Challenge…